TITANBLAZER1/InfernoX-Whitepaper/InfernoX-Burnpaper.md

 # InfernoX Burnpaper

-## Unleash the Future with InfernoX: The OmniChain Titan of the Inferno Ecosystem
+## Unleash the Future with InfernoX: The OmniChain Bull of the Inferno Ecosystem

 ### Introduction!